 Remember, a pH that is too high will irritate the swimmer’s skin; too low and the pool equipment be damaged.

 Measuring the pH of your pool water can be done with a probe, litmus paper or with liquid and tablet color-activating reagents.

 Maintaining the pH of your pool in the 7.2 to 7.8 range is not just for your comfort, it helps the effectiveness of your sanitizing chemicals.
 As pH goes up, the effectiveness of chlorine goes down.

 Adjusting the pH of your pool water is just one step in keeping your pool clean, sanitized and inviting.
 The first and most important step is removing the organic debris.

 Not only is it unsightly, but the floating leaves and debris break down, essentially becoming food for bacteria and algae.
 Once these ‘baddies’ get a foothold in your pool you have to fight them with pH+/- adjusters, chlorine shock, algaecide and round the clock filtration, which means longer pool pump runtime.

 The cost to you is the increase in chemical use, energy consumption, and perhaps worst of all, loss of use of your pool.

-The Solar-Breeze and Solar-Breeze NX robotic pool cleaners were invented expressly for the purpose of removing floating debris before it sinks and starts to decay.
+The Solar-Breeze NX2 robotic pool cleaner was invented expressly for the purpose of removing floating debris before it sinks and starts to decay.

 With the debris gone, it’s a much easier task to adjust the pH, introduce the appropriate amount of sanitizing chemicals and reduce the runtime of your pool pump.